Helping Asheville small businesses this holiday season

 The pottery is so collectible that some of the older products end up selling on ebay for hundreds more than the original price.
 East Fork devotees –known as “potheads” – even have instagram pages where they trade or sell pieces from earlier collections.

-East Fork produces all its dinnerware, serveware, decorative pottery and candles in its Asheville factory.
+East Fork produces all their dinnerware, serveware, decorative pottery and candles in their Asheville factory.
 Besides their online business, they have brick-and-mortar stores in Asheville, Atlanta and Brooklyn.
 5% of all sales over the holiday season go to Asheville relief efforts.

 Botanical Bones